watzcraft/HauntingHouse/sphinx/source/part1.rst

 machine, dispatching door bell and internal calls using the SIP protocol
 - just as if they were on different corners of the world.

-Every participant is mentioned in the sip.conf
+Every participant is mentioned in the sip.conf.
+I have added an account for each appartment, the door itself and an "administration" account.

 .. code::